-Part E D: Biodiversity Net Gain
+Part E: Biodiversity Net Gain

-- Proposals must deliver a minimum of 10% measurable biodiversity net gain across the whole site with gains delivered either onsite or immediately adjacent to the site in accordance with the mitigation hierarchy, and must follow the latest Defra Metric, and its accompanying guidance, as well as local guidance where applicable.
+Proposals must deliver a minimum of 10% measurable biodiversity net gain across the whole site with gains delivered either onsite or immediately adjacent to the site in accordance with the mitigation hierarchy, and must follow the latest Defra Metric, and its accompanying guidance, as well as local guidance where applicable.
 Initial high-level testing of BNG calculations of the strategic masterplan indicate that in excess of 10% can be achieved on average across the masterplan allocation.
-As such the ambition is to achieve a BNG of 15% on average across the whole masterplan. - Biodiversity net gain must be delivered in addition to following the mitigation hierarchy, sound ecological principles, and overall high quality urban and landscape design. - As a priority, impacts on moderate and high distinctiveness habitats must be avoided wherever feasible. - Biodiversity net gain should include measures at the strategic and neighbourhood level.
-Other street and household level enhancements should form part of the general biodiversity and landscape enhancement measures.

-Biodiversity net gain calculations should be completed for the area covered by the Strategic Masterplan and updated in respect of each individual development proposal.
+- Biodiversity net gain must be delivered in addition to following the mitigation hierarchy, sound ecological principles, and overall high quality urban and landscape design. - As a priority, impacts on moderate and high distinctiveness habitats must be avoided wherever feasible. - Biodiversity net gain should include measures at the strategic and neighbourhood level.
+Other street and household level enhancements should form part of the general biodiversity and landscape enhancement measures. - Biodiversity net gain calculations should be completed for the area covered by the Strategic Masterplan and updated in respect of each individual development proposal.
 Habitat enhancement and creation relating to each proposal should ideally be contained within their respective boundary where this will deliver the best outcomes for biodiversity.
 There is a preference for biodiversity offsetting to be defined by cross-referenced plans and located within the Garden Community.
 The Councils will provide coordination to ensure no double-counting between proposals.
 The Council will work with developers to maintain iterative biodiversity net gain accounting for the entire Garden Community as proposals come forward.
 Habitat enhancement and creation for delivering biodiversity net gain within the Strategic Green Gaps, Salary Brook Country Park, SANG and SuDS and other green infrastructure will be supported, where true additionality through stacking of ecosystem services can be demonstrated.
 Stacking of ecosystem services will be permitted where additionality can be demonstrated, taking account of emerging guidance on stacking from Natural England and Defra.

-Part F E: Tree Planting
+Part F: Tree Planting